About AC

 Current Episode

-"In And Out"This week on In The Blood, Jason and AC unpack how their contrasting perspectives—Jason’s outward focus versus AC’s inward reflection—shape their views on life.
-They explore how their unique upbringings influenced these tendencies and discuss the impact of looking at life from the inside out versus the outside in.To connect with Jason, visit his Facebook www.facebook.com/Dyceman or TikTok www.tiktok.com/@podverseTo connect with AC, visit his Facebook www.facebook.com/fischer.acb or TikTok www.tiktok.com/@acfischerpodVisit our YouTube channel at www.youtube.com/@inthebloodpodIf you'd like to financially support this project for as little as $5, please visit www.buymeacoffee.com/inthebloodpodFinally, if you're interested in booking coaching sessions with AC and/or Jason, you can do so by emailing [email protected].New episode available now on all major podcast platforms or by clicking here
+"Butterfly Effect"Living our lives is unpredictable in nature.
+Pausing to wipe a raindrop from one's head can alter the trajectory of their life.
+Join Jason and AC as they enjoy a late night conversation about this that is both deep and lighthearted...To connect with Jason, visit his Facebook www.facebook.com/Dyceman or TikTok www.tiktok.com/@podverseTo connect with AC, visit his Facebook www.facebook.com/fischer.acb or TikTok www.tiktok.com/@acfischerpodVisit our YouTube channel at www.youtube.com/@inthebloodpodIf you'd like to financially support this project for as little as $5, please visit www.buymeacoffee.com/inthebloodpodFinally, if you're interested in booking coaching sessions with AC and/or Jason, you can do so by emailing [email protected].New episode available now on all major podcast platforms or by clicking here

 100 Years Ago